Traditional Gluten-Free Cornish Pasty Recipe

 Soup:

-A warm bowl of soup can be a cozy accompaniment, especially with flavors that complement the pasty’s filling (such as Creamy Potato and Cauliflower Soup).
+A warm bowl of soup can be a cozy accompaniment, especially with flavors that complement the pasty’s filling such as Creamy Potato and Cauliflower Soup, or Split Pea Soup with Ham Bone.

 Cornish Pasty was initially developed for farmers and miners in southwest England.
 The pasties were used as a hearty lunch for the hard working people.
 With the savoury filling wrapped in a flaky crust, it makes a delicious hearty lunch or dinner.
 If you’re a fan of delicious comfort food but must follow a gluten-free diet, you’re in for a treat.